falcucci/transactions-sample/README.md

 `Sequelize` lib is an useful lib which can help us to avoid this problems automatically just enabling the [optimistic-locking](https://sequelize.org/docs/v6/other-topics/optimistic-locking/) to avoid overwriting versioning the data and avoiding possible bugs.
 This problem is also really recurrent for product stocks aswell.

 This challenge resolves to follwing tasks:
-1. Verify the validity of the request: whether the Qonto customer has enough funds for all the transfers in the request.
+1. Verify the validity of the request: whether the bank customer has enough funds for all the transfers in the request.
 If the customer does not have enough funds, the entire request should be denied;
 2. If the request must be denied, return a 422 HTTP response;
 3. Otherwise, add the transfers to the database, update the customer's balance, and return a 201 HTTP response;
 4. Ensure you don’t lose a cent during processing;